-The radius of the target and measuring field in Category 1 competitions shall be 2 metres.
+The radius of the target in Category 1 competitions shall be 2 metres.

-The radius of the target and measuring field in Category 2 competitions shall should be 2, 5 or 10 metres.
+The radius of the target in Category 2 competitions should be 2, 5 or 10 metres.
 This must be stated in the Local Regulations and the target marked accordingly.